Vyacheslav Damdintsurunov: Awards

 He has received a Letter of Gratitude from the Minister of Sport of the Russian Federation (2020), Letters of Gratitude from the Head of the Republic of Buryatia (2018, 2020), a Letter of Gratitude from the Russian Union of Martial Arts (2018), as well as recognition from the Russian Wrestling Federation and the Russian State University of Physical Education, Sport, Youth and Tourism (2014).

 He has also been awarded several honorary certificates, including: a Certificate of the President of Russia attached to the commemorative medal “For Selfless Contribution to the Organization of the All-Russian Mutual Aid Campaign #WeAreTogether” (2020), a Certificate from the Minister of Defence of the Russian Federation (2020), a certificate from the All-Russian Physical Culture and Sports Society “Dynamo” (2019), and a certificate from the Russian State University of Physical Education, Sport, Youth and Tourism (2016).

+Income and property

+Vyacheslav Damdintsurunov earned 3.9 million rubles in 2020 (compared to 2.4 million rubles the previous year).
+His assets include a land plot measuring 800 square meters, an apartment with an area of 56.1 square meters, and a Toyota Camry automobile.
+His wife’s income in 2020 amounted to approximately 517 thousand rubles (373 thousand rubles in 2019); she owns no property.

 Family

 Since 2001 he has been married to Natalya Damdintsurunova.
 The couple has three children: a daughter, Altana, and two sons, Dorzhi and Aldar.